 - Leakage due to changes in forest carbon pools elsewhere: A decrease in harvesting levels in the project forest area can lead to an increase in harvesting levels elsewhere.
 The associated emissions increase depends on the degree to which such leakage occurs and what type of forest areas are impacted (see further discussion below).
 Likewise, an increase in harvesting levels in the project forest area could lead to less harvesting elsewhere, which may lead to an increase in carbon stocks on other land areas and thus further emission reductions or removals beyond the project forest area.
-This potential increase in carbon stocks on other land areas could, however, be reversed through natural disturbances or anthropogenic interventions.
-As the change in carbon stocks on other land areas, and any reversals, cannot be practically monitored, this potential increase in carbon stocks should not be credited. - Leakage due to substitution of timber by other materials: A decrease in harvesting levels due to the implementation of the project could lead to an increased use of alternative materials (e.g., plastic, cement), which may increase emissions elsewhere.
+This potential increase in carbon stocks on other land areas, and any reversals, cannot be practically monitored, this potential increase in carbon stocks should not be credited. - Leakage due to substitution of timber by other materials: A decrease in harvesting levels due to the implementation of the project could lead to an increased use of alternative materials (e.g., plastic, cement), which may increase emissions elsewhere.
 Likewise, an increase in harvesting levels could to a decrease in alternative materials, which may lead to further emission reductions beyond the project forest area.
 The extent to which this occurs depends, inter alia, on the extent to which leakage occurs. - Changes in harvested wood product pools: Timber that is extracted from the project forest area may be processed and stored in harvested wood products.
 This delays the associated CO2 emissions.
 Over time, harvested wood products may be burned, leading to an immediate release of the carbon; decompose, leading to gradual release; or stored for longer periods (e.g., as products in use or in landfills).
-An increase in harvesting levels may to the extent that this does not lead to leakage due to a decrease of harvesting levels elsewhere result in an increase in carbon stored in harvested wood products, delaying the release of the carbon to the atmosphere.
-Likewise, a decrease in harvesting levels may to the extent that this does not lead to an increase in harvesting elsewhere results in a decrease in carbon stored in harvested wood products.
+An increase in harvesting levels may - to the extent that this does not lead to leakage due to a decrease of harvesting levels elsewhere - result in an increase in carbon stored in harvested wood products, delaying the release of the carbon to the atmosphere.
+Likewise, a decrease in harvesting levels may - to the extent that this does not lead to an increase in harvesting elsewhere - results in a decrease in carbon stored in harvested wood products.
 In the long term, however, we assume the HWP pool to be transient with all the carbon stored eventually being released to the atmosphere as wood products decay.